sergeynordicresults/sergeynordicresults.github.io/c.md

 These problems:
 1. russia went to "liberate" ukraninans
-2. Basque Country wants to be devided from Spain <sub>(ETA terrorists attacks killed lot of people, now suppressed for good)</sub>
+2. Basque Country wanted to be devided from Spain <sub>(ETA terrorists attacks killed lot of people, now suppressed for good)</sub>
-3. China tortures Uygur and Tibt people <sub>(not because they are bad people, but because they fear to lose territories and become vulnerable)</sub>
+3. China tortures Uygur and Tibet people, wants to start a war with Taiwan <sub>(not because they are bad people, but because they fear to lose territories and become vulnerable)</sub>

-IRA

-Blockchain voting app to vote "TO WHICH COUNTRY THEY WANT TO BELONG TO"
+HOW TO SOLVE: create the Blockchain voting app to vote "TO WHICH COUNTRY THEY WANT TO BELONG TO"

-Cons:
+WHAT IS STOPPING US FROM MAKING THIS: first, we should make the "information, about all people open for all countries".

+By this I mean: every time the new human beign is being born on this planet - make information `<name, address>` available for every human being.
+This will allow us to make votings.

+HOW THIS WILL WORK:
-1. Ukraine, back in 2014 - there is probability that Ukraine would lose territories.
+1. For Ukraine, back in 2014, before russian invasion - there is probability that Ukraine would lose territories.
 But I it is anyway better than wars
 2. China.
 I know, you are not bad people, you just fear that you will lose territories.
 OK, yes, I think Tibet and Uygurs will vote for divide, yes, China will become smaller.
 But does really matter?
 Will it matter in a world without borders?
 In a world where we don't work anymore?
 In a world where all what have left to us is to help each other, until the recipient is fed up with help, just like in Masyana cartoon https://m.youtube.com/watch?v=uoU6kE9oSu4

 # What have happened in Tiananmen square

-"One bad chinese guy wanted to make young chinese students to make a revolution, so that Spain, America, Russia and other countries (7 countries in total) could enter the China, and cause the destruction, as they once have already done.
+One chinese guy have told me - "One bad chinese guy (TODO: what is his name?) was inducing young chinese students to make a revolution, so that Spain, America, Russia and other countries (7 countries in total) could enter the China, and cause the destruction, as they once have already done.
 So, yes, some students have died, but it was needed"

 ....
 Waiting approval